-Jennifer is co-chairperson of the Labor and Employment Law Group and has been with the firm since 1995.
+Jennifer is chairperson of the firm’s Executive Committee and serves as co-chairperson of the Labor and Employment Law Group.
+Jennifer has been with the firm since 1995.
 Jennifer has extensive experience representing employers in all aspects of employment relations, including wage and hour issues, discrimination, Family and Medical Leave, ADA, reductions in force, harassment, hiring, discipline and terminations.
 Jennifer represents employers in litigation of employment-related claims and conducts workplace investigations.
 She also has extensive experience drafting employee handbooks, employment contracts, and non-competition agreements.

 Jennifer is a sought out speaker on human resources issues and conducts human resources and management trainings for clients of all sizes.